zainsadaqat/computer-science/cpu-performance.md

 ## 1.2.1 Clock speed

 Clock speed is how fast the CPU ticks.
 Every tick allows the CPU to do the next tiny step of work.
-Think of it like a drummer setting the pace in a band.
-Faster drum beat means the whole band moves faster.
 A faster clock means more instructions per second.

 ### Analogy